-For imaging data, the NDA supports DICOM, NIFTI, AFNI, MINC 1.0, MINC 2.0, Analyze, SPM, GE, Siemens, and MIPAV formats.
+For imaging data, the NDA supports DICOM, NIFTI, AFNI, MINC 1.0, MINC 2.0, Analyze, SPM, GE, Siemens, MIPAV and BIDS formats.

 The Data Dictionary is a collection of all measures, instruments, and assessments currently harmonized in the NDA through the definition of a standard data structure.
 See the full Data Dictionary for a list of these definitions, and click on one to enter its individual structure page and view defined elements.
 These can be referenced when formatting your data collection tools to streamline the submission process, or downloaded as blank templates to be filled in and uploaded directly to the NDA.
 Data cannot be uploaded until a corresponding data structure is defined in the Data Dictionary.

 The NDA accepts assessments defined in the Data Dictionary and allows investigators to define their own data structures if they are not yet included in the dictionary.
 If you do not find a clinical assessment defined in the Data Dictionary, send us your codebook and our data curation staff will work with you to create an appropriate structure.